Phaiax/Key-n-Stroke/README.md

 ## Known Issues
  - Centering of Text if many arrow keys (or other special keys) have been pressed
+ - Will not work in Front of Win 8 Apps

 # License